KeXin95/fact-or-fiction-fever/README.md

 # FEVER Hallucination Detection with RAG

 This project implements a Retrieval-Augmented Generation (RAG) approach to detect hallucinations in claims using the FEVER (Fact Extraction and VERification) dataset.
-The system uses Pyserini for document retrieval and Ollama (Qwen2:7b) for LLM-based fact-checking.
+The system uses Pyserini and FAISS for document retrieval and Ollama (`qwen2.5:7b-instruct`, `llama3.1`) for LLM-based fact-checking.

 ## Overview